CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast redistribute ospf6 enable</h>

-Turns redistribution of OSPF IPv6 routes on or off.
+Turns redistribution of OSPF IPv6 routes on or off for the specified VRF.

 The default setting is `off`.